github/docs/content/issues/quickstart.md

 You can also create a CONTRIBUTING.md file specifically to contain guidelines on how users or contributors can contribute and interact with the team or project, such as how to open a bug fix issue or request an improvement.
 For more information, see "[Setting guidelines for repository contributors](/communities/setting-up-your-project-for-healthy-contributions/setting-guidelines-for-repository-contributors)".

 ## Making decisions as a team
 You can use issues and discussions to communicate and make decisions as a team on planned improvements or priorities for your project.
 Issues are useful when you create them for discussion of specific details, such as bug or performance reports, planning for the next quarter, or design for a new initiative.
 Discussions are useful for open-ended brainstorming or feedback, outside the codebase and across repositories.
-For more information, see "[Which discussion tool should I use?](/github/getting-started-with-github/quickstart/communicating-on-github#which-discussion-tool-should-i-use)".
+For more information, see "[Which discussion tool should I use?](/github/getting-started-with-github/quickstart/communicating-on-github#which-discussion-tool-should-i-use)"

 As a team, you can also communicate updates on day-to-day tasks within issues so that everyone knows the status of work.
 For example, you can create an issue for a large feature that multiple people are working on, and each team member can add updates with their status or open questions in that issue.
 ## Creating issue templates

 You can use issues to track the different types of work that your team or project covers, as well as gather information from those outside of your project.
-The following are a few common use cases that issues are used for.
+The following are a few common use cases for issues.

-- Release tracking: You can use an issue to track the progress for a release or the steps to complete the day of a launch
+- Release tracking: You can use an issue to track the progress for a release or the steps to complete the day of a launch.
 - Large initiatives: You can use an issue to track progress on a large initiative or project, which is then linked to the smaller issues.
 - Requests for improvement: Your team or users can create issues to request an improvement to your product or project.
 - Bugs: Your team or users can create issues to report a bug.